Feynman-Kac formula for fractional heat equation driven by fractional white noise: Skorohod type equations and chaos expansion

 \section{Skorohod type equations and chaos expansion}

 In this section we consider the following heat equation on $\mathbb{R}^d$

 The difference between the above equation and Equation \hbox{(\ref{e.1.1})} is that here we use the Wick product $\diamond $ (see \cite{hy}, for example).
-This equation is studied in \cite{hunualart} in the case $ H_1=\cdots=H_d=1/2$.
-As in that paper, we can define the following notion of mild solution.
+When $\al=2$ this equation is studied in \cite{hunualart} in the case $d=1$, $ H_1=1/2$, and $H_0<1/2$ and in \cite{hns} when $H_0, H_1, \cdots, H_d>1/2$.
+As in these two papers, we can define the following notion of mild solution.

 \begin{definition} An adapted random field $u=\{u(t,x),t\geq 0,x\in \mathbb{R} ^{d}\}\,\ $such that $E(u ^{2}(t,x))<\infty \,$ for all $(t,x)$\ is a mild solution to Equation (\ref{e.9.1}) if \ for any $(t,x)\in \lbrack 0,\infty )\times \mathbb{R}^{d}$, the process $\{q_{t-s}(x-y)u(s,y)\mathbf{1} _{[0,t]}(s),s\geq 0,y\in \mathbb{R}^{d}\mathbb{\}}$ is Skorohod integrable, and the following equation holds